Abraham Accords: Agreement between Israel and Morocco

 On December 10, 2020, President Trump announced that Israel and the Kingdom of Morocco had agreed to establish full diplomatic relations.
 The agreement was negotiated by Trump senior adviser Jared Kushner and Middle East envoy Avi Berkowitz and marked Kushner and Berkowitz's fourth normalization agreement in as many months.
 As a component of the deal, the United States agreed to recognize Moroccan sovereignty over the Western Sahara.

 Kazakhstan

 On November 6, 2025, US and Israeli officials said that Kazakhstan was poised to announce its entry into the Abraham Accords during a meeting of five Central Asian leaders, including Kazakh president Kassym-Jomart Tokayev, with Trump at the White House later that day.
 US Special Envoy Steve Witkoff had earlier announced that an unnamed country would join.
 Trump later confirmed that Kazakhstan would join, making it the first country to do so during his second presidency.
 The move was described as "largely symbolic", given Kazakhstan's distance from Israel and the fact that it has held diplomatic relations with Israel since 1992, but US officials said the deal would increase bilateral trade and collaboration between the two nations.

+In early 2026, Kazakhstan formalized its entry into the Abraham Accords, marking the first expansion of the framework into Central Asia.
+The formalization established a structured strategic partnership with Israel focusing on cybersecurity and water management, while maintaining support for a two-state solution to the Middle East conflict.

+Somaliland

+As part of Israel's recognition of Somaliland on 26 December 2025, Somaliland has pledged to join the Abraham Accords.